Members

 evan.iliakis@pennmedicine.upenn.edu

 I grew up in Düsseldorf, Germany and went to Pomona College near Los Angeles, CA, graduating with a BA in Linguistics and Cognitive Science in 2018.
 From there, I went on to spend two years working with Lois Choi-Kain at the Gunderson Personality Disorders Institute at McLean Hospital near Boston, MA, working on clinical research projects to improve understanding of personality disorders, especially borderline personality disorder, and increase access to affordable care for them.
 My experience working with individuals with personality disorders, coupled with the relative lack of clarity about the pathophysiology and mechanisms of treatment of these disorders, led me to become increasingly interested in neuroscience research on neuropsychiatric disorders during medical school.
 Currently, I am working on a project that aims to elucidate the role of striatal interneurons in value-based decision-making.
-In my free time, I enjoy playing the piano, learning languages, cooking, and reading.
+I successfully defended my dissertation in October 2025 but will continue this work throughout my remaining time in the MD/PhD program.
+In my free time, I enjoy playing the piano, learning languages, taking care of my plants, and reading.

 Evan's research in the lab is currently funded by an NIMH F30 (2024-2028).